Manderby/NALib/doc/Readme.txt

 3 Runtime System
 -----------
-Starting with NALib version 10, there exists a small Runtime System which can be used if desired.
-Currently, it mainly provides inifinitely large pools for NALib structures for quick allocation and pointer management.
+Since NALib version 10, there exists a small Runtime System which needs to be running for certain structs.
+It mainly provided inifinitely large pools for specific NALib structures for quick allocation.
+Starting with NALib version 16, that runtime system can easily be enhanced for custom types.

 The author decided to add such a system because of the NAString struct which becomes way easier to manage when strings are always provided as pointers.